Lauran1203/Tool-Test/DarkFi.md

   ```
 - Once started, follow the prompts to manage your wallet, send/receive assets, or check your balance.

+Notice: In the early testnet wallet CLI, there is indeed a “gotcha”:

+wallet --initialize has a hardcoded default password check.

+However, it neither provides an interactive password input, nor accepts --password or --config.

+As a result, it always shows: “Please don't use default wallet password...” and never actually initializes.

+👉 In other words, in drk 0.5.0, the wallet functionality is incomplete — successful wallet initialization is not possible.

 ---

 # Feature 3.
 Launch darkirc for Anonymous Chat